firiceguo/my-pycuda/README.md

     No command 'nvcc' found
     ```

-    To avoid this error, we should add a line in `~/.bashrc` if you are using bash as your default shell:
+    To avoid this error, we should add two lines in `~/.bashrc` if you are using bash as your default shell:

     ```
     export LD_LIBRARY_PATH=/usr/local/cuda/lib